-Dennis C. Galvan is Vice Provost for International Affairs and Professor of Political Science and International Studies at the University of Oregon.
-He founded and serves as Executive Director of the UO’s Global Studies Institute (GSI) within the Office of International Affairs.
-During 2017-18, he is also Interim Dean and Vice Provost for Undergraduate Studies.
+Dennis C. Galvan is Dean and Vice Provost for the Division of Global Engagement (formerly Office of International Affairs) and Professor of Political Science and International Studies at the University of Oregon.
+He founded and serves as Executive Director of the UO’s Global Studies Institute (GSI) within the Division of Global Engagement.

 Galvan received his Ph.D. from U.C.
 Berkeley in 1996 and his B.A.
 From Stanford in 1987.
-He has conducted field research since 1988 in a cluster of thirty villages in rural Senegal, and since 1999 in Central Java, Indonesia, since 1999.
+He has conducted field research since 1988 in a cluster of thirty villages in rural Senegal, and since 1999 in Central Java, Indonesia.

 His recent co-edited volume, Political Creativity: Reconfiguring Institutional Order and Change (University of Pennsylvania Press, 2013, co-edited with Gerald Berk and Victoria Hattam) redefines orderly political structures as assemblages, political agency as creative tinkering, and time as a fluid resource, thus opening new terrain and techniques for tracing numerous, otherwise unseen, creative projects within political life.